wallacebrf/Synology-to-TrueNAS/README.md

 something of note: Frigate does NOT use any of the detections built into cameras, it only performs all processing and detections/triggers internally using your CPU, GPU, TPU etc. This means if you have really fancy AI cameras that can natively perform people, object, motion detection etc, those features cannot be leveraged by Frigate.
 Personally after using Frigate, I think Frigate does a better job anyways but your mileage may vary.

-another thing to note: when looking at the Frigate web GUI live stream page showing multiple cameras, the video wil NOT be 100% live.
+another thing to note: when looking at the Frigate web GUI live stream page showing multiple cameras, the video will NOT be 100% live.
 The video will only "activate" when there is actively detected motion, alerts, or detections.
 Then the video will show the live stream and as soon as the event(s) are over the video will "pause".
 This was initially confusing for me as SSS will show the live stream at all times when looking at all the cameras together.

 <div id="Grafana"></div>